Champions League: PSG, Basaksehir players walk off over racist abuse | DW | 08.12.2020

 Players from the Turkish side claimed that the fourth official used a racial slur against their assistant coach Pierre Webo.
-After a short interruption, the match resumed with a replacement official.
+The match is scheduled to restart with a replacement official on Wednesday.

 Istanbul Basaksehir players left the pitch during their decisive Champions League match with Paris Saint Germain on Tuesday after the Turkish club accused one of the match officials of racism.